-Twitter gossips about their new look were circulating for a while on the blogosphere.
-So there was my surprise 2 days ago, when I opened my Twitter account and I could change the look of my Twitter page.
+Twitter gossip about their new look were circulating for a while on the blogosphere.
+So there was my surprise 2 days ago when I opened my Twitter account and I could change the look of my Twitter page.

-Here a quick guide: 3 Ways to change your Twitter account new look.
+Here is a quick guide: 3 Ways to Change Your Twitter Account New Look.